frandiox/vitedge/docs/usage.md

 ### Custom dev servers

 If you are deploying to Node.js environments, it might be interesting running the development environment using your own Node server.
-Just like Vite itself, Vitedge can be run in middleware mode as follows:
+Just like Vite itself, Vitedge can run in middleware mode as follows:

 ```js
 // my-server.js